CognitiveModeling/InteractiveClimateMuseum/readme.md

 ###### 5.2.5.3 Methods
 - Awake()
+	- calls the Awake() method from its parent PointerUIBase, so browser and event listener is initialized
 	- initializes mesh collider

 - MapPointerToBrowser(screenPosition, pointerId)
-	- converts a 2D screen-space coordinate to browser-space coordinates
+	- overrides the homonymous abstract method from PointerUIBase, converts a 2D screen-space coordinate to browser-space coordinates
 	- if camera gets a view, uses it, else uses main camera
 	- if there is no camera: throws error, sets mouse input boolean to false and return NaN vector
 	- if camera is found: calls MapRayToBrowser() below with the screen pointer transformed to a ray

 - MapRayToBrowser(worldRay, pointerId)
-	- converts a 3D world-space ray to a browser-space coordinate.
+	- overrides the homonymous abstract method from PointerUIBase, converts a 3D world-space ray to a browser-space coordinate.
 	- defines a hit and fill it with the clostest collider that is hit (if any), ray starting from given worldspace and using layerMask
 	- stores hit data for GetCurrentHitLocation in the dictionary rayHits
 	- if nothing was hit or the hit collider is not the same as the current one (check via mesh collider):